 A butcher block (or butcher’s block) is a heavy-duty chopping block or a countertop that won’t dull your knives like stone or concrete counters

-This cutting surface is softer and quieter that will allow you to work in your kitchen without any clamoring.
+This cutting surface is softer and quieter which will allow you to work in your kitchen without any clamoring.

 Traditionally, the blocks were made of hard maple and were commonly used only in butcher shops and meat processing plants.

-Now, these are becoming popular in homes, especially in kitchens where there is a need of regular cutting and processing of meat for food preparation.
+Now, these are becoming popular in homes, especially in kitchens where there is a need for regular cutting and processing of meat for food preparation.

-For home use, butcher block countertops are usually built by boding together thick pieces or strips of wood like such as teak, walnut, oak, cherry or sugar maple.
+For home use, butcher block countertops are usually built by boding together thick pieces or strips of wood such as teak, walnut, oak, cherry, or sugar maple.

 They are gentle on knife blades and yet made to withstand heavy daily usage and scratching due to cutting, chopping, slicing as well as dicing.